-What does SMS routing mean though?
-Essentially, it's changing and reorganizing different connections between end-points to increase the delivery rate.
+What does SMS routing mean?
+Essentially, it's changing and reorganizing different connections between end-points to increase the delivery rate of an SMS message.

 Wish to know more?
 Here's everything you need to know about SMS API providers!

-Each route is a connection to a partner, operator, or carrier, that enables the transfer of the message data to the recipient.
-In our case, a route is a connection between us and the operator to whom the customer’s number belongs to.
+Each route is a connection to a partner, operator, or carrier that enables the transfer of the message data to the recipient.
+In our case, a route is a connection between us and the operator to whom the customer’s number belongs.
 Our job is to enable our customers to send messages via this connection.

 True delivery rate

 When discussing delivery rates, any SMS API provider can claim a 98-99% delivery rate.
 This seems like an appealing number, but if it’s not backed up with data it’s a worthless vanity metric.
-Frankly, delivery rates depend on the routes your vendor has selected and the quality of those routes.
+Frankly, delivery rates depend on the routes your vendor has selected and the quality of each route.

 The typical amount of undelivered SMS messages due to routing issues among competitors is approximately 3-5%.
 That means after attempting to deliver SMS messages to 1000 mobile numbers, about 30 to 50 of them will not be delivered since they got lost somewhere along the routing chain.

-These can stem from peak times in different markets, incorrect priorities in the delivery chain (PIN codes need to be delivered in seconds, but a marketing message can usually wait 30 seconds), etc. Furthermore, it takes a lot of time to track down messages stuck in longer routing chains as each vendor might have their own time-zone, priority and escalation procedures for the support seeker.
+These can stem from peak times in different markets, incorrect priorities in the delivery chain (PIN codes need to be delivered in seconds, but a marketing message can usually wait 30 seconds), etc. Furthermore, it takes a lot of time to track down messages stuck in longer routing chains as each vendor might have its own time zone, priority and escalation procedures for the support seeker.

 A high-quality vendor-operator connection doesn’t just cover high delivery rates that result from the lack of technical issues but also message prioritization for truly time-critical messages such as PIN codes.
 Even on peak delivery times such as the holidays.
 Not only does the delivery need to happen, but it needs to happen in a reasonable timeframe, this drives down the amount of resend requests a customer makes as each request leads to a message sent and charged for.